Sandra (orangutan)

 Sandra (born February 14, 1986, in Rostock Zoo in East Germany) is an orangutan, currently living in the Center for Great Apes in Florida after being moved from the Buenos Aires Zoo in 2019.

+Sandra was involved in a historic legal case in Argentina over whether an orangutan could receive legal protections as a "nonhuman person."

+Biography

-Sandra is a zoo-born, hybrid orangutan of the two separate species of Borneo and Sumatra orangutans.
-In Germany, Sandra, then called Marisa, was transferred to a second zoo in Germany (Ruhr-Zoo), then transferred to Argentina on September 17, 1994.
-In the Buenos Aires Zoo the name of the orangutan was changed to Sandra.
+Sandra as born on Valentine's Day at Rostock Zoo in East Germany.
+She is a hybrid orangutan of the two separate species of Borneo and Sumatra orangutans.
+Sandra (then called Marisa) was transferred to other zoos in Germany, then to Argentina on September 17, 1994.
+At the Buenos Aires Zoo, the name of the orangutan was changed to Sandra.

-Sandra had a baby girl called Shembira or Gembira, who was born on March 2, 1999, and was transferred to Xixiakou Wild Animal Park, Rongcheng, Sandong, China in 2008.
-During the amparo court case in Buenos Aires in 2015, it was revealed that an attempt by the Buenos Aires zoo to mate Sandra with an orangutan named Max failed because Sandra preferred instead to sit outside in the rain and snow.
+At Buenos Aires Zoo, Sandra lived in a concrete and steel bar cage.
+Sandra had a baby boy called Gembira, born on March 1999, but she was separated from him when he was transferred to Xixiakou Wild Animal Park in Rongcheng, China.
+At one point, Sandra was transferred to Cordoba Zoo.
+The zoos wanted Sandra to breed with an orangutan named Max, but the effort failed because Sandra preferred sitting outside in the rain and snow over nesting with Max.

+Sandra lived alone for several years, during which time an animal welfare group, AFADA, took Sandra’s case to court to claim "personhood" rights for her.